uf2020/ccxt/Manual.md

 # Error Handling

-All exceptions are deriveed from the base CCXTError exception, which, in its turn, is defined in the ccxt library like so:
+All exceptions are derived from the base CCXTError exception, which, in its turn, is defined in the ccxt library like so:

 ```JavaScript
 // JavaScript